ChrisEs146/Omnifood-2.0-Landing-Page/Readme.md

 - Several section in the landing page were created using, either, flex or grid layouts to improve responsiveness and avoid media queries as much as possible.
 - The contact form is completely functional and will send the information to a registered email in the **Formspree platform**.
 Here is the final result for a user whose name is **Arthur Swanson**, with an email **arthur@email.com** and a selection of **Facebook**.
   <img src="./img/Formspree_format.png" alt="Formspree Email Format" width="50%" height="50%" />

+**Notes**
+It's important to mention that there are mock links or not functional links in the landing page.
+These links were included in order to complete the design requirements.
+Some of these links are:

+- **See all recipes** in Meals sections.
+- **Start Now** in Pricing section.
+- **All** in the Footer.